upmio/.github/profile/README.md

 - **Share Knowledge**: Write blog posts, create tutorials, or speak at conferences
 - **Test & Feedback**: Try new features and provide valuable feedback

+## Acknowledgments

+We would like to express our sincere gratitude to [Syntropy](https://www.syntropycloud.io/company/) for their valuable support and collaboration in advancing enterprise data services and open source innovation.
+Their commitment to partnership and collaborative innovation has been instrumental in making cutting-edge open source technologies accessible and reliable for businesses worldwide.

 ## License